timoxley/cruft/Readme.md

 [![Build Status](https://travis-ci.org/timoxley/cruft.png?branch=master)](https://travis-ci.org/timoxley/cruft)

 `cruft` tries to remove files from codebases that are not required in production such as documentation, tests and examples.
+This is potentially very dangerous, use with a high level of caution.

 The primary usecase is for deploying to devices with constrained diskspace (e.g. [NinjaBlocks](http://ninjablocks.com)) or bandwidth (e.g. [Australia](http://www.netindex.com/download/2,18/Australia/)).